LibraryCarpentry/lc-git/_episodes/03-sharing.md

 We still need to do a little more setup before we can actually connect to this remote repository.
 We need to set up a way for our local computer to authenticate with GitHub so that GitHub recognizes our computer as belonging to the same person who owns the GitHub repository.

 We will use SSH as our authentication method.
-SSH stands for Secure Shell Protocol.
+SSH stands for Secure SHell protocol.
 SSH is a cryptographic network protocol that allows secure communication between computers using an otherwise insecure network.

 SSH uses what is called a key pair -- two keys that work together to validate access.
 One key is used publicly (the public key) and the other key is kept private (the private key).